-- Our immigration lawyers will answer any questions about your case while identifying its benefits and drawbacks.
+- One of our lawyers will answer any questions about your case while identifying its benefits and drawbacks.

-- Our immigration lawyers will explain all documentation that needs to be submitted alongside your application for a proposed civil partner visa.
+- Our immigration lawyers will explain all documentation that you need to submit alongside your application for a proposed civil partner visa.

 - Our immigration lawyers will examine these documents and discuss how they are relevant to your case.

-- Our team of immigration lawyers will complete the application forms and answer any questions that you may have.
+- One of our lawyers will complete the application forms and answer any questions that you may have.

 - If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.

-- Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for a proposed civil partner visa.
+- A member of our team will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for a proposed civil partner visa.

-- Your interests will be protected when working with our immigration lawyers during the entire process.
+- We will protect your interests when working with you during the entire process.
 We will keep you informed while the application is pending with the Home Office.